MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model-clustering.md

 Over the years, many clustering algorithms have been developed.
 Almost clustering algorithms use the features of individual items to find similar items.
 For example, you might apply clustering to find similar people by demographics; or use clustering with text analysis to group sentences with similar topics or sentiment.

-Clustering is called a non-supervised learnign technique because it can be used in unlabeled data.
+Clustering is called a non-supervised learning technique because it can be used in unlabeled data.
 Indeed, clustering is a useful first step for discovering new patterns, and requires little prior knowledge about how the data might be structured or how items are related.
 Clustering is often used for exploration of data prior to analysis with other more predictive algorithms.

 ### How to create a clustering model